 Before reviewing the decisions of the Allied Powers concerning the responsibility of occupied countries for an occupation currency, the form in which the decisions were taken in two cases ought to be scrutinised.
 The form could be used as an argument in favour of the view that by operation of law, the occupying power, and not the occupied country, is responsible for occupation currency.
 Specifically, the following two cases are meant here: the Treaty of Peace with Italy and the State Treaty with Austria.
-The former, signed on 10 February 1947, provides for the responsibility of Italy for the occupation lira currency in its Article 76(4).
-The Article is to be found in Part IV, Section III of the Treaty, entitled "Renunciation of Claims by Italy".
-In turn, the State Treaty for the Re-establishment of an Independent and Democratic Austria signed on 15 May 1995 provides for the responsibility of Austria for the occupation schilling currency in its Article 24(4).
-The Article is entitled: "Renunciation by Austria of Claims Against The Allies".
+The former, signed on 10 February 194744, provides for the responsibility of Italy for the occupation lira currency in its Article 76(4).
+The Article is to be found in Part IV, Section III of the Treaty, entitled 'Renunciation of Claims by Italy'.
+In turn, the State Treaty for the Re-establishment of an Independent and Democratic Austria signed on 15 May 199545 provides for the responsibility of Austria for the occupation schilling currency in its Article 24(4).
+The Article is entitled: "Renunciation by Austria of Claims Against The Allies."

 A question arises as to how significant is the fact that provisions about the responsibility of the occupied country are placed in the context of norms making the country renounce the claims it has.
 Does it mean that if Italy and Austria had not been explicitly made responsible for the occupation currency, the responsibility of the occupying powers would have arisen automatically?
 Do Italy and Austria renounce in the respective treaties claims having grounds in international law and assume obligations they would have never been burdened with, had it not been for the treaty provisions?
-Viewing these issues from the point of view of the Allies, one can ask the question: did the victorious powers believe that the silence of the Treaty on the problem of responsibility would mean that Italy and Austria could lodge a lawful claim and that the Allies, consequently, would have to bear responsibility for occupation currency?
-An answer in the affirmative to these questions will support the transfers unlimited.
-As regards responsibility for occupation mark currency in this respect, v. ibidem, pp. 8, 95.
+Viewing these issues from the point of

+43 The matter of transfers was a major issue in the cited hearings in the U.S. Senate, Hearings (...) on Occupation Currency Transactions, passim.
+Only for a short time, was the amount of transfers unlimited.
+As regards responsibility for occupation mark currency in this respect, see ibidem, pp. 8 and 95.